KevinKra/Notes/certifications/aws/developer/resource.md

 # ECS <a name="ECS"></a>

-> ECS is a highly scalable and fast container management service that makes it easy to run, stop, and manage containers on a **Cluster**.
+Elastic Container Service (ECS) is a highly scalable and fast container management service that makes it easy to run, stop, and manage containers on a **Cluster**.

-### Container Concepts

-#### Containers

-A **container** is a standardized unit of software development that contains everything that your software application needs to run, including **relevant code, runtime, system tools, and system libraries**.
-Containers are created from a read-only template called an **image**.

-#### Images

-Images are typically built from a Dockerfile, which is a **plaintext file** that specifies all of the components that are included in the container.

-#### Registry

-After being built, these images are stored in a registry where they then can be downloaded and run on your cluster.

-## ECS Concepts
+## ECS Overview

 ECS is composed of several core pieces, they include:

 - **Clusters**

-  > When you run tasks using ECS, you place them in a cluster, which is a logical grouping of resources.
+  - When you run tasks using ECS, you place them in a cluster, which is a logical grouping of resources.
+- **Task Definition**
+  - Task definitions specify various parameters for your application.
+It is a text file, _in JSON format_, that describes one or more containers, **up to a maximum of ten**, that form your application.
     - **Tasks**
-  > A task is the instantiation of a task definition within a cluster.
+      - A task is the instantiation of a task definition _within a cluster_.
 After you have created a task definition for your application, you can specify the number of tasks that will run on your cluster.
-  - **Task Definition**
-    > Task definitions specify various parameters for your application.
-It is a text file, in JSON format, that describes one or more containers, up to a maximum of ten, that form your application.
     - **Task Scheduler**
-    > The task scheduler is responsible for placing tasks within your cluster.
+      - The task scheduler is responsible for placing tasks within your cluster.
 - **Containers**
-  > A container is a standardized unit of software development that contains everything that your software application needs to run, including relevant code, runtime, system tools, and system libraries.
+  - A container is a standardized unit of software development that contains everything that your software application needs to run, including relevant code, runtime, system tools, and system libraries.
 Containers are created from a read-only template called an image.
     - **Container Agent**
-    > The container agent runs on each container instance within an Amazon ECS cluster.
-The agent sends information about the resource's current running tasks and resource utilization to Amazon ECS.
+      - _The container agent runs on each container instance within an Amazon ECS cluster._ The agent sends information about the resource's current running tasks and resource utilization to Amazon ECS.

-### Application Architecture
+## Application Architecture

-#### Fargate
+### Fargate Launch Type

 **The Fargate launch type is good for the following workloads:**

-- Large workloads that need to be optimized for low overhead
+- Large workloads that need to be optimized for low overhead.
-- Small workloads that have occasional burst
+- Small workloads that have occasional burst.
-- Tiny workloads
+- Tiny workloads.
-- Batch workloads
+- Batch workloads.

-When architecting your application to run on Amazon ECS using AWS Fargate, the main question is when should you put multiple containers into the same task definition versus deploying containers separately in multiple task definitions.
+When architecting your application to run on Amazon ECS using AWS Fargate, the main question is when should you put multiple containers into the _same Task Definition_ versus deploying containers _separately in multiple Task Definitions_.

+> **Batch Workloads:** Jobs that can run without end user interaction, or can be scheduled to run as resources permit, are called batch jobs.
+Batch processing is for those frequently used programs that can be executed with **minimal human interaction**.

-**When the following conditions are required, we recommend that you deploy your containers in a single task definition:**
+#### When the following conditions are required, we recommend that you deploy your containers in a single Task Definition:

-- Your containers share a common lifecycle (that is, they are launched and terminated together).
+- Your containers **share a common lifecycle** (that is, they are launched and terminated together).
-  Your containers must run on the same underlying host (that is, one container references the other on a localhost port).
+  Your containers **must run on the same underlying host** (that is, one container references the other on a localhost port).
-- You require that your containers share resources.
+- You require that your **containers share resources**.
-- Your containers share data volumes.
+- Your containers **share data volumes**.

   Otherwise, you should define your containers in separate tasks definitions so that you can scale, provision, and deprovision them separately.

-#### EC2 Launch Type
+### EC2 Launch Type

-The EC2 launch type is good for large workloads that need to be optimized for price.
+The EC2 launch type is good for **large workloads that need to be optimized for price**.

 When you’re considering how to model task definitions and services using the EC2 launch type, it helps to think about what processes need to run together and how to scale each component.

 **As an example, imagine an application that consists of the following components:**

-- A frontend service that displays information on a webpage
+- A frontend service that displays information on a webpage.
-- A backend service that provides APIs for the frontend service
+- A backend service that provides APIs for the frontend service.
-- A data store
+- A data store.

 ---